mr-notorious/SmoothProxy/Readme.md

 5. *Enjoy!*

 ## Warning
 At this time, SmoothProxy is barebones.
 It is guaranteed to break on the stupidest of reasons.
-If want to avoid unnecessary frustrations, refrain yourself from using SmoothProxy.
+If you want to avoid unnecessary frustrations, refrain yourself from using SmoothProxy.
 SmoothProxy is not endorsed by SmoothStreams and I am not affiliated with SmoothStreams.

 ---